joyful Mysteries

 The Finding in the Temple

-"And it came to pass, that, after three days, they found him in the temple, sitting in the midst of the doctors, hearing them, and asking them questions."
+"After three days they found him in the temple, sitting among the teachers, listening to them and asking them questions."

 Fruit: Joy in Finding Jesus